allenmanoj17/50DaysOfCode/README.md

  - [FreeCodeCamp](https://www.freecodecamp.org/learn)

-## Day-16,Day-17,Day-18 October 8,9,10 2020
+## Day-16,Day-17,Day-18,Day-19 October 8,9,10,11 2020
 ### Progress

-Brainstormed for hackathon.
+Brainstormed for The hackathon.

-Went through some ML concepts
+Revised few ML concepts

+Participated in a Data Science Basic competition.

 Revised NumPy

+Brainstormed for case study.

-Participated on a case study challenge, as a team.
+Participated on a case study challenge, as a team. *Topic: Philips & its falling revenue amid the pandemic.* [Link](https://docs.google.com/presentation/d/1mEGQj2FPKCjyij25isZatQo7d6Ai7Tyqd9yVuqqkg2g/edit?usp=sharing)

-Participated in a hackathon, as a team.
-Revised Pandas
+Worked on *PROPOSING A WEATHER FORECAST SYSTEM THROUGH WHATSAPP* as a team for a hackathon.
+[Link](https://youtu.be/hky7cYB0VIE)